United States Cyber Command: Cyber National Mission Force (CNMF)

+CNMF operates in both defensive and offensive cyber operations to carry out its missions of: U.S. election defense, counter-ransomware operations, global hunt operations, combating foreign malicious cyber actors, and providing support to national security operations.

+Global hunt operations began in 2018 as part of the "persistent engagement" strategy with the goal of looking for malicious cyber activity and vulnerabilities on significant networks.
+Since its inception, the hunt operations have been requested and conducted in 18 countries and over 50 foreign networks.

-Standing joint task force
+Standing joint task forces

 Background

 An intention by the U.S. Air Force to create a 'cyber command' was announced in October 2006.
 An Air Force Cyber Command was created in a provisional status in November 2006.
 However, in October 2008, it was announced the command would not be brought into permanent activation.

-On 23 June 2009, the Secretary of Defense directed the Commander of U.S. Strategic Command (USSTRATCOM) to establish USCYBERCOM.
-In May 2010, General Keith Alexander outlined his views in a report for the United States House Committee on Armed Services subcommittee:
+On 23 June 2009, the SECDEF directed the USSTRATCOM Commander to establish USCYBERCOM.
+In May 2010, General Keith B. Alexander outlined his views in a report for the United States House Committee on Armed Services subcommittee:

-Initial operational capability was attained on 21 May 2010.
-General Alexander was promoted to four-star rank, becoming one of United States's 38 four-star officers, and took charge of U.S. Cyber Command in a ceremony at Fort Meade that was attended by Commander of U.S. Central Command GEN David Petraeus, and Secretary of Defense Robert M. Gates.
+Initial Operational Capability (IOC) was attained on 21 May 2010.
+General Alexander was promoted to General, becoming one of 38 four-star military officers of the United States, and took charge of USCYBERCOM in a ceremony at Fort Meade that was attended by General David Petraeus, then-Commander of U.S. Central Command, and SECDEF Robert M. Gates.

 USCYBERCOM reached full operational capability on 31 October 2010.

-The command assumed responsibility for several existing organizations.
+USCYBERCOM assumed responsibility for several existing organizations.
 The Joint Task Force for Global Network Operations (JTF-GNO) and the Joint Functional Component Command for Network Warfare (JFCC-NW) were absorbed by the command.
 The Defense Information Systems Agency, where JTF-GNO operated, provides technical assistance for network and information assurance to USCYBERCOM, and is moving its headquarters to Fort Meade.

 President Obama signed into law, on 23 December 2016, the National Defense Authorization Act (NDAA) for fiscal year (FY) 2017, which elevated USCYBERCOM to a unified combatant command.
-The FY 2017 NDAA also specified that the dual-hatted arrangement of the commander of USCYBERCOM will not be terminated until the Secretary of Defense and Chairman of the Joint Chiefs of Staff jointly certify that ending this arrangement will not pose risks to the military effectiveness of CYBERCOM that are unacceptable to the national security interests of the United States.
+The FY 2017 NDAA also specified that the dual-hatted arrangement of CDRUSCYBERCOM as DIRNSA will not be terminated until the SECDEF and Chairman of the Joint Chiefs of Staff jointly certify that ending this arrangement will not pose risks to the military effectiveness of USCYBERCOM that are unacceptable to the national security interests of the United States.